-SEOtherapy SEO guru Stewart Dawes writes about backwater the importance of Inbound Links in SEO from backwater Australia …
+SEOtherapy SEO account manager George Hartley writes about the importance of Inbound Links in SEO from Brisbane, Australia …

-Australian business owners, when it comes to SEO, for the most part live in the dark ages.
+Australian business owners, when it comes to SEO, for the most part live at times in the dark ages.

 Used to being big fish in a small pond, most of them long since became smug or downright arrogant, and if they did well in business despite their failings, they simply kept on doing the same things.